ZGarces98/MachineLearning/README.md

 H Activation - (LeakyReLU, Sigmoid) - The hidden layer activation function to use.

-O Activation - (Sigmoid, Softplus) - The output layer activation function to use.
+O Activation - (Sigmoid, Softplus, SoftMax, Unstable SoftMax) - The output layer activation function to use.

+Data Scale - (Normalized, Raw) - Make the input data normalized or not.

 # Visualize